top of page

 iLOGIC Homestead Incubation Program

 The iLOGIC Homestead Incubation Program has been running a private on-site pilot program for 3 years.
-This pilot phase has allowed us to identify the needs of our participants, hone our program and develop a curriculum.
-Our goal is to support the holistic growth and development of African American homesteaders reclaiming their relationships with the land in the 21st century.
+This pilot phase has allowed us to identify the needs of our participants, hone our program and develop curricula.
+Through this training, we support the holistic growth and development of African American homesteaders reclaiming their relationships with the land in the 21st century.

 Aspects of our training include: